 - The roads can be SCARY – for example, bus drivers sometimes drive like maniacs.
 Use your seatbelt.

 - Don’t be reckless when hiking – the approach may seem easy, but then suddenly there’s a fraying rope and sheer cliff to climb up.
-Research the routes beforehand, make sure people have done it before, and KNOW YOUR LIMITS.
+Research the routes beforehand.

 - Be respectful at temples – dress modestly.
 You may be excited, but yelling and being stupid is disrespectful in these venues.

-So there you have it.
-A few safety tips for South Korea to help your trip go as smoothly as possible.
-But honestly, South Korea’s crime rate is one of the lowest in comparison to other developed countries.
+South Korea’s crime rate is one of the lowest in comparison to other developed countries.
 There’s not a very high chance of anything crime-related happening to you.
-The roads, or hiking in the mountains, pose more of a risk to you.
-So do your research and be careful!

 - Don’t be afraid to wander as most areas are pretty secure.
 Walking around the cities, especially Seoul, is easy.
-You can explore the different neighbourhoods with your phone in hand and you’ll be totally FINE.
+You can explore the different neighborhoods of Seoul with your phone in hand and you’ll be totally fine.

 - Korean restaurants are usually for big groups of people.
 Unless you hit up a local dak-galbi place with a group of travel buddies, be prepared to head into the orange tented street food stalls instead.
 Much more suited to someone by themselves and you won’t be taking up a table meant for 4.

 - With that in mind, book yourself into a hostel with good reviews.
 The more social, the better – if that’s what you’re looking for, of course.
-There are some GREAT hostels in South Korea, but be forewarned they often AREN’T the most outgoing places.
-Shop around, READ reviews, and don’t go on ratings alone.
+There are some great hostels in South Korea, but be forewarned they often aren’t the most outgoing places.

-- Since it’s not on any WELL trodden backpacker trail, South Korea can feel lonely at some points.
-Keep in touch with people at home and let them know you’re having a great time; chat with people at your hostel; strike up conversations with other foreigners in bars.
-Anything to keep you from feeling those solo travel blues.
+- Since it’s not on any well trodden backpacker trail, South Korea can feel lonely at some points.
+Keep in touch with people at home and let them know you’re having a great time.

 - Young Koreans are super friendly and easy to make friends with.
 Hang out with other people on beaches, on boardwalks, on steps, busking and drinking.
-Chatting with strangers is actually pretty normal in South Korea and, for you, it’s a great way to learn more about the country.
-Most likely YOU will be pretty interesting to them, too.
+Chatting with strangers is actually pretty normal in South Korea.

 - Know your limits when it comes to alcohol.
 Soju – Korean rice wine – is strong and cheap and it’s very easy to find someone to drink with.
 But being able to return home and not getting absolutely wasted is sensible when there’s nobody else watching your back.

-What can we say?
 South Korea is safe.
 Super safe.
-There’s nothing to stop you completely bossing this country since there are basically NO places you shouldn’t go by yourself…except to a Korean restaurant.
-(We’re kidding, sort of.)
+There’s nothing to stop you completely bossing this country since there are basically no places you shouldn’t go by yourself.

 Get off the beaten track, see what untravelled towns you can find, pick a point on the map and go for it.
 Remember to be sensible though: it’s all on you out here!